 For more about plan pricing, check out this breakdown.

-5. What is the difference between Olympia’s 3 HSA packages?
-(Group / Plus / Basic)
+5. What is the difference between Olympia’s 4 HSA plans?

-The HSA Group is for a business with arm’s length employees.
+The HSA Group is for a small business with arm’s length employees.

-The HSA Plus and Basic are for a typical family business with no arm’s length employees.
-If you are an incorporated consultant or contractor, then you qualify for this plan.
+The HSA Basic, Plus, and Deluxe are for a typical family business with no arm’s length employees.
+If you are an incorporated consultant or contractor, then you also qualify for this plan.
+These plans are for single person or owner with spouse businesses.

 6. Does Olympia have administration fees on claims?

-The HSA Group plan has an 8% administrative fee on claims.
+The HSA Group plan has an 8% administration fee on claims.

-The HSA Basic and Plus do not have administrative fees.
+The HSA Basic, Plus, and Deluxe does not have administration fees.

 7. Does Olympia have plans for sole proprietors?